Sinner outlasts McDonald in final set to win in Washington

 Teenagers had been 0-5 in ATP 500 finals since the category was created in 2009.

-Sinner failed to convert two match points while up 5-2, and McDonald fought all the way back to 5-all before eventually falling short.
-Sinner broke McDonald’s serve again to end the match, winning it when McDonald’s backhand went into the net on the final point.

-Although Sinner took the first set, McDonald set the tone for the match by fighting off 10 set points.
-Six of those came with Sinner up 5-4, and the other four were at 6-5.
+Although Sinner took the first set, McDonald set the tone for the match by fighting off all those set points.
+He withstood six of them with Sinner up 5-4, and the other four were at 6-5.
 McDonald had his serve broken three times in the set, and Sinner had his broken twice.

-In the doubles final earlier, Raven Klaasen of South Africa and Ben McLachlan of Japan beat Neal Skupski of Britain and Michael Venus of New Zealand 7-6 (4), 6-4.
+In the doubles final, Raven Klaasen of South Africa and Ben McLachlan of Japan beat Neal Skupski of Britain and Michael Venus of New Zealand 7-6 (4), 6-4.

 Follow Noah Trister at https://twitter.com/noahtrister